 - Risk Management Exelon has legacy environmental issues that we must effectively manage, such as polychlorinated biphenyls (PCBs)-contaminated oil management and the clean-up of manufactured gas plant sites.
-We identify and address these historic issues, while also taking action to prevent and minimize the risks that may arise from of our current operations.
+We identify and address these legacy issues, while also taking action to prevent and minimize the risks that may arise from of our current operations.

 - Resource Stewardship Through more efficient use of natural resources, we also lower the cost to produce and deliver our energy products.
 Our in-house energy efficiency and recycling programs are examples of our efforts on this strategy component.

 - Leadership Our focus is on leading by example and contributing to the development of market-driven environmental and energy policy as it relates to clean air, climate change, renewable energy, energy management and natural resource management.

 The foundation for achieving our goal of going beyond compliance is the Exelon Environment Policy, a core set of principles that guide our decision-making.
 To execute this policy, we have established an environmental management program or system (EMS) that assigns roles and responsibilities at each level of our organization.
 The EMS is an integral part of the Exelon Management Model, the framework for the way we do business at Exelon.

 - As a function of governance, Exelon tracks a number of environmental performance metrics that are reviewed by senior management on a quarterly basis.
 We hold ourselves to a goal of 100% compliance with all applicable laws and regulations.
 We strive to go beyond compliance to deliver superior value for our customers, employees, investors and the communities we serve.